Chart Color Schemes

 An assessment of population growth drivers in Cromer reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Cromer's population was approximately 8,299 as of November 2025.
-This figure represents an increase of 253 people, a 3.1% rise from the 2021 Census count of 8,046 residents.
-The change is inferred from the estimated resident population of 8,282 in June 2024 and an additional 10 validated new addresses since the Census date.
-This results in a population density ratio of 1,108 persons per square kilometer, comparable to averages across locations assessed by AreaSearch.
-Over the past decade, Cromer has shown resilient growth patterns with a compound annual growth rate of 0.8%, outperforming its SA3 area.
+Cromer's population was around 8,299 as of November 2025.
+This reflected an increase of 253 people since the 2021 Census, which recorded a population of 8,046.
+The change was inferred from the estimated resident population of 8,282 in June 2024 and an additional 10 validated new addresses since the Census date.
+This resulted in a density ratio of 1,108 persons per square kilometer, similar to averages across locations assessed by AreaSearch.
+Over the past decade, Cromer's population growth rate was 0.8% compound annually, outperforming its SA3 area.
 Overseas migration contributed approximately 75.9% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on projected demographic shifts, lower quartile growth is anticipated for statistical areas analysed by AreaSearch.
-Cromer is expected to grow by 89 persons to 2041, reflecting a total gain of 0.9% over the 17 years.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+Growth rates by age group were applied to all areas for years 2032 to 2041.
+Based on projected demographic shifts, Cromer is expected to grow by 89 persons by 2041, reflecting an overall gain of 0.9% over the 17-year period.

 Frequently Asked Questions - Population